integr8ly/delorean/docs/integreatly-ci/prow-pr-debugging.md

 * After a while a secret will be created called `rhoam-e2e-hive-admin-kubeconfig`.
 * In this secret at the bottom you will find the link to the secondary cluster.
 The link will look something like this : `https://api.ci-ocp-4-10-amd64-aws-us-west-1-7msbg.hive.aws.ci.openshift.org:6443`
 * Paste this URL into anew tab and replace the `api` part with `console-openshift-console.apps`.
 You will also need to remove the port number.
 * This will require you to log in.
-THe user will be `kubeadmin`.
+The user will be `kubeadmin`.
 To find the log in password navigate back to `Secrets` and find `rhoam-e2e-hive-admin-password`.
 * From here you will have access to the cluster to debug whatever is needed.

 ### Getting the server API token